Haute Route – Verbier – Zermatt – Private Group

 Technical Level

-You should know how to use your avalanche beacon and have had basic information about skiing in avalanche terrain.
+• Able to use your avalanche beacon and understand basic avalanche safety

 Fitness